Tito Larriva

-Humberto "Tito" Larriva (born 1953) is a Mexican/American songwriter, singer, musician, and actor.
+Humberto "Tito" Larriva (born 1953) is a Mexican-born American songwriter, singer, musician, and actor.
 He came to prominence leading The Plugz, one of the earliest Los Angeles punk rock groups.
-Since the 1990s, his main musical outlet has been the Tito & Tarantula.
+Since the 1990s, his main musical outlet has been Tito & Tarantula.

 Early life

 Larriva was born in Ciudad Juárez, Chihuahua, and grew up in Fairbanks, Alaska, and El Paso, Texas.
 As a child he played the violin in the school orchestra and sang in the church and school choirs where he met his wife Janet Carroll.
 In 1972 Larriva snuck into Yale University for a full term without being noticed.
 After being kicked out of the Ivy League university, he moved to Mexico City and in 1975 moved to Los Angeles, California.
 He now lives in Austin, Texas, with his wife and daughter and continues to work in the music and film industries.

 Music career

 The Plugz

 Larriva was the vocalist and rhythm guitarist for punk band The Plugz.
 He formed The Plugz in Hollywood, California in 1978.
 Their presence during the birth of West Coast punk has ensured their enduring influence on punk bands.
 Record label Rhino recognized their role in the Los Angeles music scene by including their version of "La Bamba" on "We're Desperate: The L.A.
 Scene (1976-79)."
 The Plugz released two albums, Electrify Me (1978) and Better Luck (1981).
 The Plugz also scored the cult classic film Repo Man and contributed three songs to the soundtrack.